YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZMAXTPTIME
 ------------------

-$ZMAXTPTI[ME] contains an integer value indicating the time duration YottaDB/GT.M should wait for the completion of all activities fenced by the current transaction's outermost TSTART/TCOMMIT pair.
+$ZMAXTPTI[ME] contains an integer value indicating the time duration YottaDB should wait for the completion of all activities fenced by the current transaction's outermost TSTART/TCOMMIT pair.

 $ZMAXTPTIME can be SET but cannot be NEWed.

 $ZMAXTPTIME takes its value from the environment variable gtm_zmaxtptime.
 If gtm_zmaxtptime is not defined, the initial value of $ZMAXTPTIME is zero (0) seconds which indicates "no timeout" (unlimited time).
 The value of $ZMAXTPTIME when a transaction's outermost TSTART operation executes determines the timeout setting for that transaction.

-When a $ZMAXTPTIME expires, YottaDB/GT.M executes the $ETRAP/$ZTRAP exception handler currently in effect.
+When a $ZMAXTPTIME expires, YottaDB executes the $ETRAP/$ZTRAP exception handler currently in effect.

 .. note::
    Negative values of $ZMAXTPTIME are also treated as "no timeout".
 Timeouts apply only to the outermost transaction, that is, $ZMAXTPTIME has no effect when TSTART is nested within another transaction.